 While it may not always result in a full milk supply as before, any amount of breast milk is beneficial for your baby’s health.
 So whether you stopped breastfeeding due to medical reasons or personal choice but now wish to start again – don’t lose hope.

 This journey will require persistence, time, determination, and a lot of patience but it is possible!

 Reasons You Might Want to Relactate

 You might be wondering, “Is relactation worth it?”
-Well, there are many reasons why you would want to start breastfeeding again.
+Well, there are a variety of reasons why you would want to start breastfeeding again.

 Perhaps you were separated from your baby for a long period of time or you had a medical procedure that interfered with your ability to nurse or pump.